petalo/legal-markdown-js/docs/output/css-classes.md

 ### Document Formatting

-- Use semantic header classes (`.legal-article`, `.legal-section`) for better document structure
+- Use the `legal-header-level-X` classes to style headers by their hierarchy level
-- Apply consistent styling across all header levels
+- Apply consistent styling across all 9 header levels
 - Consider print-friendly styles for PDF generation
+- Use `noIndent: true` in YAML frontmatter when generating HTML/PDF output to avoid markdown formatting artifacts

 ### Review Workflow